synzen/MonitoRSS-Web/README.md

 All documentation can be found at https://docs.discordrss.xyz/.

-This repo is for the development of the app, and the maintenance of the Docker image.
+This repo is for development only.
 For the main npm bot repository, see https://github.com/synzen/Discord.RSS.

 For personal non-programmatic use via cloning, use the repo at https://github.com/synzen/Discord.RSS-Clone.